flonadb/flonadb/README.md

 `remote` in the [Driver Configuration](#driver-configuration)

 ## File Proxy Database
-This is a proxy database implementation that reads the database definitions from a file, it is 100% client side and runs inside the same JVM as the client application, it requires adding the required JDBC drivers to the classpath of the client application.
+This is a proxy database implementation that reads the database instance definitions from a file, it is 100% client side and runs inside the same JVM as the client application, it requires adding the required JDBC drivers to the classpath of the client application.

 To use a file proxy database, you need to do the following,
-- Create a database definition file that defines the target database logical names and any necessary information required to connection each of them i.e. the connection URL, username and password.
-Below is an example of the contents of a database definition file.
+- Create a database instance definition file that defines the database instance logical names and any necessary information required to connection each of them i.e. the connection URL, username and password.
+Below is an example of the contents of the instance definition file.
     ```properties
     databases=mysql-prod,postgresql-research